About

 mkfs.fat -F 32 /dev/efi_system_partition

-dosfslabel /dev/efi_system_partition ARCHIE
+dosfslabel /dev/efi_system_partition ARCHIE_ESP

-Mount the root volume to /mnt:
+• Mount the root partition to /mnt

 mount /dev/root_partition /mnt